+Setting up a home recording studio kit is easier than ever.
 Today, there are many ways you can make good-quality recordings by yourself but, by far, the most popular and convenient way is to use your home PC computer / laptop / iPad as your main "studio".
 Here's our guide to some of the best gear you can find!

 Just as you'll never see two guitarists with the absolutely same set up, you are unlikely to ever find two home studios which are the same.
 There's simply so many options available, so many combinations of gear, that each person will find what suits them better in terms of space, budget and needs.
 This guide aims purely to point you in the right direction of some of the best studio / recording gear available right now.

-WHY SET UP YOUR OWN HOME RECORDING STUDIO?
+WHY SET UP A HOME RECORDING STUDIO?

 Having your own recording studio is still the best way to make demos, hone your craft, and learn a bit more about studio techniques.
 Nothing beats recording on a proper, professional studio, but if you don't have any previous experience with recording, it may prove frustrating for you and for your sound engineer/ producer!

 When you record at home, you can have more peace of mind, because you don't need to worry about studio rates, so you can take your time when recording parts, overdubbing etc., and you can also pretty much record whenever you feel like!
 From The Beatles to the Arctic Monkeys, most popular musicians have recorded at home, where they developed ideas before recording them on a proper studio.

-1) Chose a good recording microphone
+A good recording microphone is essential

 There are different kinds of microphones, which may be suitable for different things (vocals, guitar, drums etc) and even two mics of the same kind may sound very different between each other - good quality mics often have "characters" all of their own - one may sound brighter, darker, warmer, and so on.